jarosado0911/Hodgkin-Huxley-MatLab-Repo/README.md

   - it will run the simulation on 0 refinement,
   - the output will be saved to the desktop in <code>sampleTest</code>,
-  - and <code>1</code> will save the voltage state of the entire cell at every time step, set it to <code>0</code> if you don't want to save voltage data. as it is running you will see this:
+  - and <code>1</code> will save the voltage state of the entire cell at every time step, set it to <code>0</code> if you don't want to save voltage data.
+As the simulation is running you will see this:

 ![running](images/running.PNG)